craftercms/docs/source/new-ia/by-role/system-admin/installation-and-configuration/configuration/studio/navigating-main-menu.rst

     :align: center
     :width: 100%

-For more information on how to use the encryption tool, see :ref:`newIa-nav-menu-encryption-tool`.
+For more information on how to use the encryption tool, see :ref:`newIa-studio-encryption-tool`.

 ----------------
 Token Management